akkana/watchweather/README.md

-For instance, you can set up several Raspberry Pis around the house, each with a temperature/humidity sensor, and display the output from all of them on one page.
+For instance, you can set up several Raspberry Pis around the house, each with a temperature/humidity sensor, and display the output from all of them on one page, along with reports from your official weather station or any other weather station that you can fetch via an API.
+See the _client_ directory for types of weather reports supported so far.

+Reports are also logged, and there is a very limited facility for reporting historic data.
+I hope to improve that eventually and add graphs.

-This is not limited to weather data: you could use the framework for any quantities you want to report.
+This is not limited to weather data: you could use the framework for any quantities you want to check, report and log.
 It would be better to have a more general name, and if I think of a good name I'll rename the repository.

 ## Running the Server

-This is in an early stage of development.
-To test it, first create the needed configuration files:
+To test the watchweather server, first create the needed configuration files:

 ```
 mkdir ~/.config/watchweather/
-cat >;~/.config/watchweather/fields <<EOF
+cat >~/.config/watchweather/fields <<EOF
 temperature
 humidity
 rain